-denote the canonical quotient map, the composition $\Sinf:=q_{\bk}\circ\delta_{\infty}\colon \Mb\to\Mbkbk$ is the Busby map of an extension.
-For technical reasons, usually it is desirable to restrict the domain to some separable unital subalgebra of $\Mb$.
-We call this map the Kirchberg--Lin extension because of Lin's pioneering absorption result \cite[theorem 1.12]{Lin} for maps of this type.
-See also \cite{KirchToAppear,EK}.
+is the Busby map of an extension.
+For technical reasons, usually it is desirable to restrict the domain to some separable, unital, and exact subalgebra of $\Mb$.
+We call such a map a Kirchberg--Lin extension because of Lin's pioneering absorption result \cite[Theorem 1.12]{Lin} for maps of this type.
+See also \cite{KirchbergUnpublished,EK}.
 We summarize some known results in the following proposition.
 In order to simplify the language used, and in view of the fact that we will assume nuclearity, we say unitally absorbing instead of absorbing in the nuclear sense.
 It is understood that the extensions absorbed are unital.

-\begin{prop} Let $B$ be a separable simple \C*.
+\begin{proposition} Let $B$ be a separable simple \C*.
 Let $A$ be a separable and unital \Cs* of $\Mb$.
-Then, if either $A$ or $B$ is nuclear, both the Kirchberg--Lin extension $\Sinf\colon A\to \Mbkbk$ and the Kasparov extension $\Kasp\colon A\to \Mbkbk$ are absorbing, unital, and trivial.
+Then, if either $A$ or $B$ is nuclear, both the Kirchberg--Lin extension $\Sinf\colon A\to \Mbkbk$ and the Kasparov extension $\Kasp\colon A\to \Mbkbk$ are unitally absorbing, unital, and trivial.
 They are therefore unitarily equivalent, so that

-for some unitary $U\in\Mb$. \end{prop} \begin{proof} That the Kirchberg--Lin extension is absorbing when $A$ or $B$ is nuclear is shown in theorem 17.iii of \cite{EK}, see also \cite[theorem 1.12]{Lin}.
-That the Kasparov extension is absorbing is shown in \cite{KasparovSV}, see also \cite{EK}.
-These extensions are trivial, as already discussed, and as was observed by Kasparov, absorbing trivial unital extensions are necessarily unitarily equivalent. \end{proof}
+for some unitary $U\in\Mb$. \end{proposition} \begin{proof} That the Kirchberg--Lin extension is unitally absorbing when $A$ or $B$ is nuclear (which implies weak nuclearity) is shown in theorem 17.iii of \cite{EK}, see also \cite[Theorem 1.12]{Lin}.
+That the Kasparov extension is unitally absorbing is shown in \cite{EK}, see also \cite{KasparovSV}.
+These unital extensions are trivial, as already discussed, and unitally absorbing trivial unital extensions are necessarily unitarily equivalent. \end{proof}

 We state a less technical corollary.
-A similar early result, with $D$ commutative, can be found in~\cite{commutative}.
+For a similar early result, with $D$ commutative, see~\cite[pg.
+3030]{commutative}.